-- § 4.13.1 The District may issue partial credits to Owners or Users for leaks that are repaired in a timely manner.
-To be eligible for a leak adjustment the Owner or User must repair the leak within thirty (30) days of notification.
-To obtain the adjustment the Owner or User must submit a completed "Leak Adjustment Request Application" along with receipts and/or invoices associated with the repair.
+- § 4.13.1 The District may issue partial credits to Owners for leaks that are repaired in a timely manner.
+To be eligible for a leak adjustment the Owner must repair the leak within thirty (30) days of notification.
+To obtain the adjustment the Owner must submit a completed "Leak Adjustment Request Application" along with receipts and/or invoices associated with the repair.
 Underground leaks from the back of the meter up to the foundation are eligible for adjustments.
-Leak adjustments are not granted for leaking faucets, leaking toilets, sprinkler systems, or accidental over-watering. - § 4.13.2 Application for a Leak Adjustment.
-When a customer has a leak that qualifies for a leak adjustment, a credit is applied to the customer's account for a portion of the excess water that was used.
-Oak Lodge Water Services District cannot refund the full amount of the excess water used as the District must cover the costs for the water and the costs to deliver the water to the customer. - § 4.13.3 Calculating a Leak Adjustment.
+Leaking faucets, leaking toilets, sprinkler systems, or accidental over-watering are not eligible for adjustments. - § 4.13.2 Application for a Leak Adjustment.
+When a Customer has a leak that qualifies for a leak adjustment, a credit is applied to the Customer's account for a portion of the excess water that was used.
+Oak Lodge Water Services District cannot refund the full amount of the excess water used as the District must cover the costs for the water and the costs to deliver the water to the Customer. - § 4.13.3 Calculating a Leak Adjustment.
 To determine the adjustment amount, an average of water usage must be calculated.
 The average is calculated using the last three (3) years water consumption for the same time period as the leak.
 This amount is considered the User's actual water use and the User is billed for this amount at the current retail rate.
 The remaining usage shall be calculated as follows: